 “Tell me I’m not making a huge mistake, Layla.”

-“You’re not making a huge mistake,” I told her.
+“You’re not making a huge mistake,” I said.
 “We went over all of this last night.
 You seemed fine when we went to bed.
-What’s changed?”
+What changed?”

-She pulled free from my grip and turned to face me, worrying her lower lip between her teeth for a moment before answering.
-“It’s the part in between bonding and happily ever after that I’m concerned about,” she said, voice soft.
+She pulled free from my grip and faced me, worrying her lower lip between her teeth.
+“It’s the part in between bonding and happily ever after that scares me.”

 As I hoped, she laughed.

-“I feel like you’re gearing me up to go win the big game,” she said with a slight grin.
+Her lips lifted in a halfhearted grin.
+“I feel like you’re gearing me up to go win the big game.”

-My answering laugh was shaky, and I leaned forward to rest my forehead on our clasped hands.
 “I’m sorry.
 I swear I’m not trying to psyche you up.
 I’m trying to remind you of every reason you gave me for joining the ceremony.
-We’ve been talking about you doing this for months,” I said, lifting my head back up as I let her go.
+We’ve been talking about you doing this for months.”

 Gia’s voice was so soft when she answered me that even with superhuman hearing I had to strain to pick out her words.
 “What if there isn’t anyone for me?
 What if I don’t make a match?”

 And there it was.
 The reason that it wasn’t just her fear scent stinking up my truck, but my own mingling in with it.
 I didn’t worry about her finding a match.
 Call it best friend bias, but any wolf would be lucky to find themselves bonded to such a superior creature.
-Still, it wasn’t uncommon for wolves to have to take part in multiple ceremonies to find the right partner.
-Gia might not see it as pickiness on the goddess’s part.
-Between her less than ideal dating history and her Dad leaving her and her mom a few years back, there was a chance she could see it as a rejection instead.
-My worry over her potential heartbreak had kept me up long after she had fallen asleep the night before and was what gnawed at me still.
+Still, it wasn’t uncommon for wolves to have to take part in multiple ceremonies before finding a partner.
+Gia might not see it as pickiness on the Goddess’s part.
+Between her less than ideal dating history and her Dad leaving her and her mom a few years back, there was a chance she’d see it as a rejection instead.
+My worry over her potential heartbreak had kept me up long after she fell asleep last night and was what gnawed at me still.

-Gia pulled me in for a hard hug.
+Gia leaned over and hugged me.
 “I love you.
 You know that, right?”

-“No,” she said, shaking her head as she pulled away from me.
+“No.” She pulled away from me and shook her head.
 “You’re right.
-I’ve never let fear get in my way before, I can’t start now.”
+I’ve never let fear get in my way before, and I can’t start now.”

 “Okay, but I’ll be right here, the whole time.”

-“I kno-” Gia’s focus suddenly shot past me, out the windshield, and her eyes flashed wide in disbelief before her expression flattened into open disapproval.
+“I kno-” her focus shot past me, out the windshield, and her eyes flashed wide in disbelief before her expression flattened into open disapproval.
 “What are they doing here?”

-I turned to follow her gaze, just in time to see a gleaming black Range Rover rolling past.
-It pulled into a parking space across the lane from us, coming to rest beneath the dappled shade of a large willow tree.
-The license plate read: Kolbeck.
+I turned and followed her gaze, just in time to see a gleaming black Range Rover roll past.
+It pulled into a parking space across the way from us and came to rest beneath the dappled shade of a large willow tree.
+The license plate read: KOLBECK.

-I leaned forward to peer through the road dust the SUV had picked up.
+I leaned forward and peered through the road dust the SUV had kicked up.
 “No fucking way.”

-The crowd of people that had been steadily streaming past my truck had slowed to a trickle, giving the stragglers a great view of our latest newcomers.
+The crowd of people that streamed past my truck while we talked had slowed to a trickle, giving the stragglers a great view of our latest newcomers.
 One or two shot glares at the luxury vehicle.
 A man nearby spit in its direction.
-Still more started to talk some serious shit.
+Still more started to talk some serious shit, loud enough that I heard them even with the windows up.
 The name on the license plate told them everything they needed to know.
 The Kolbecks were infamous among our kind.
 And not in a good way.

 Gia made a sound of derision beside me.
 “I thought those fancy city shifters didn’t take part in our bonding ceremonies.”

-“Why would they?
-I heard that they don’t even believe in the Goddess.”
+“Why would they?”
+I asked.
+“Allegedly, they don’t even believe in the Goddess.”

 “My mom said they don’t believe in true mates either.
-So what are they doing here?”
-Gia asked.
+So, what are they doing here?”

 I shook my head.
 “I have absolutely no idea.”

 The driver side door opened, and out stepped a man who, regardless of why he was here, clearly didn’t belong.
 He was on the shorter side for a male shifter, close to my own height at 5’9”.
 The thousand-dollar suit he wore was perfectly tailored to his form.
-Wide shoulders, a thick waist and tree trunk legs spoke of a stockier build that would lend him well in a bare-knuckle match, though I’d bet good money he would never sully himself by taking part in one.
+Wide shoulders, a thick waist and tree trunk legs spoke of a stockier build that would excel in a bare-knuckle match, though I’d bet good money he’d never sully himself by taking part in one.

 There was something about his movements that made them seem methodical.
 As though this was the same ritual he performed every time he stepped out of a motor vehicle.

-He looked up and around then, at the crowd passing by, and I was given my first good view of his face.
+He glanced at the crowd passing by, and I was given my first good look at his face.
 His skin was flawless and pale, with golden undertones that made me think he would tan easily if he spent less time in a board room and more time outside.

 I frowned at his retreating back.
-“I can’t figure out if he’s handsome or not.”
+“I can’t tell if he’s handsome or not.”

 “He would be,” Gia said.
 “If someone pulled that stick out of his ass.”

-I smothered my laughter with my hand.
+I smothered my laughter.
 “Shh, he might hear you.”

-Gia snorted in response.
+She snorted in response.
 “Doubtful.
-From what I’ve been told, they’re so tame they’re barely even wolves anymore.”
+From what I’ve been told, they’re so tame that they’re barely even wolves anymore.”

 “That’s…so sad,” I said, watching the man round the SUV.

 “The Goddess only knows.
-Oh, look, the golden son,” she said as a blonde man well over six feet tall climbed out of the passenger side.
+Oh, look, the golden son.”
+A blonde man well over six feet climbed out of the passenger side.
 “Must be Nathaniel.”

 “Which means the brunette is the oldest sibling.
-Michael.”
+Michael,” I said.

 “Yup.
 Lucky us.
 This should make the ceremony interesting.
-Maybe my curiosity over what the hell they’re doing here can act as a distraction from my overwhelming anxiety.”
+Maybe my curiosity over what the hell they’re doing here will distract me from my overwhelming anxiety.”